aptly-dev/www.aptly.info/content/doc/why.md

 Why aptly?
 ----------

-Linux distribution is a well-tested collection of packages that are carefully organized and supported by the vendor.
+A Linux distribution is a well-tested collection of packages that are carefully organized and supported by the vendor.
 There's a support for the released version, including updates, security fixes, etc. For many of us that is just enough.

 But sooner or later our requirements start to evolve:

-* we have a lot of machines and we would like to have internal mirror of package repository, so that we could save bandwidth and manage upgrades;
+* we have a lot of machines and we would like to have an internal mirror of package repository, so that we could save bandwidth and manage upgrades;
-* some packages are missing in official distribution or are outdated, so we need to add 3rd party repositories;
+* some packages are missing in the official distribution or are outdated, so we need to add 3rd party repositories;
 * we start packaging our own software (or modified versions of official packages), so we need to host our own internal package repository.

-In the end, we would like **to own package repository**, that is to have package repository that is our "own distribution" tailored to fit our needs.
+In the end, we would like **to own a package repository**, that is to have a package repository that is our "own distribution" tailored to fit our needs.
 Relying on single vendor is fine, but if we start to manage our own repository, we need great tools to help us.
 That's where aptly comes to help us.